Woweeza/Linus_BlueStampPortfolio/index.md

 # Schematics
 <!---Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resources for creating professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.-->
+## Figure 1: Wiring Diagram
 ![Wiring Diagram](WiringDiagram.png)
+## Figure 2: Joystick Diagram
 ![idk](dummy1.png)
+## Figure 3: Arduino Nano Diagram
 ![pluh](dummy2.png)
+## Figure 3: Servos and Servo Wiring Diagrams
 ![cuh](dummy3.png)
+## Figure 4: Servo Diagram
 ![bruh](dummy4.png)
+## Figure 5: More Servo Diagrams
 ![Does it matter what I write here?](dummy5.png)
+## Figure 6: Voice Control Wiring Diagram
 ![erm what the sigma](dummy.png)

-The first 5 schematics were from LK Cokoino.
-The sixth schematic was from AutoDesk Instructables.
+The figures 1-5 were from LK Cokoino.
+The figure 6 was from AutoDesk Instructables.

 # Code